 Ice Cream Kolacky Cookies

-Use flour, butter, and ICE CREAM to make pastry dough for a fun spin on traditional kolacky cookies.
+Use flour, butter, and ICE CREAM to make a pastry dough for a fun spin on traditional kolacky cookies.
 Top with sweet cream cheese or thick jam to make this holiday cookie irresistible!I’m happy to join The American Dairy Association Mideast for their annual Cooking Together to Give Gallons, a holiday recipe exchange to give the gift of milk through the Great American Milk Drive.

-Our family comes from Czechoslovakia and we’ve been making kolacky cookies in one form or another for generations!
+Our family comes from Czechoslovakia, and we’ve been making kolacky cookies in one form or another for generations!
 I can’t taste these cookies without thinking of my sweet grandmother.
-As a child I never had the patience to learn to speak Slovak from her but I did enjoy being in the kitchen with her while she churned out heaping piles of Christmas cookies.
+As a child, I never had the patience to learn to speak Slovak from her, but I did enjoy being in the kitchen with her while she churned out heaping piles of Christmas cookies.

-Since the dough to these cookies only uses flour, butter, and ice cream it is an easy recipe to make with children.
-There aren’t a lot of tough measurements and the baking process is broken up over 2 days so if kids only have a 15 minute attention span they will love this recipe!
+Since the dough for these cookies only uses flour, butter, and ice cream, it is an easy recipe to make with children.
+There aren’t a lot of tough measurements, and the baking process is broken up over 2 days, so if kids only have a 15-minute attention span they will love this recipe!

-This dough works best if you refrigerate overnight so please keep that in mind.
+This dough works best if you refrigerate overnight, so please keep that in mind.

-After you cut the butter into the flour and then mix in the ice cream you’re going to knead it smooth for 6-8 turns.
-There isn’t any yeast in here so you’re not going to overwork it- don’t worry!
-Just get it looking semi-smooth then separate it into three discs.
+After you cut the butter into the flour and then mix in the ice cream, you’re going to knead it smooth for 6-8 turns.
+There isn’t any yeast in here, so you’re not going to overwork it- don’t worry!
+Just get it looking semi-smooth, then separate it into three discs.

 Top with sweet cream cheese or a thick jam filling, but be sure to use only a small dollop (about 1/2 teaspoon).
-I always bake these over parchment paper or a silicone baking mat (I’ll include links at the bottom) so that if any spills over it’s a quick clean up.
+I always bake these over parchment paper or a silicone baking mat (I’ll include links at the bottom) so that if any spills over, it’s a quick clean up.

 Did you know that Milk is the No. 1 nutritious product requested by food bank clients, but it is rarely donated.
 The Great American Milk Drive is delivering thousands of gallons of milk to families who would otherwise go without.
 Going without milk, families miss out on high-quality protein and milk’s 9 essential nutrients that kids need to grow up healthy.